sculptor/sculptor.github.io/documentation/developers-guide.md

 * Transaction management is done with JTA by the application server when deployed as EAR, by Spring when deployed as WAR.
 * Consumers are not supported when deployed as WAR.

-The [Archetype Tutorial](archetype-tutorial) describes the steps how to convert WAR to EAR deployment.
-It also describes how to deploy in JBoss.
+The [Archetype Tutorial](archetype-tutorial) describes the steps how to convert WAR to EAR deployment (e.g. by setting `deployment.type=ear`).
+It also describes how to deploy in JBoss (e.g. by setting `deployment.applicationServer=JBoss`).

 ### JAXB